LummiGIS/MultiVolumes/README.md

 2. See Multivolumes for an ArcGIS Pro Toolbox tool (3d Analyst Required).

-3. See MultiVolumesFOSS4G for a platform independent script (license level independent if copied to a Python window in QGIS or ArcGIS Pro).

-FOSS4G tools were tested on Windows 10.
-There are two files in this directory, one for creating the volume tables at increasing graduations for a hill or mound and one for creating volumes tables at decreasing graduations for pits or bathymetry.
-For these tools the areas and volumes at graduation x include the values of pixels with a value of x.

-1. Open the FOSS4G version in a text editor or a Python IDE.

-2. Change Input Parameters

-    a.
-A surface model. (raster)

-    b.
-An output CSV file path.

-    c.
-Graduation value.

-3. Copy and paste to the Python window in QGIS or ArcGIS Pro.
-Alternatively run in an IDE if the IDE is using the interpretor from Pro, QGIS or a python installation with the GDAL and numpy libraries installed.

 For MultiVolumes10 and Multivolumes

 These tools will loop the surface volume tool in ArcToolbox (3D Analyst-Functional Surface-Surface Volumes)